metio/terraform-provider-k8s/docs/data-sources/beegfs_csi_netapp_com_beegfs_driver_v1_manifest.md

 Optional:

 - `container_image_overrides` (Attributes) A structure that allows for default container images and tags to be overridden.
-Use it in air-gapped networks,networks with private registry mirrors, or to pin a particular container version.
-Unless otherwise noted, versionsother than the default are not supported. (see [below for nested schema](#nestedatt--spec--container_image_overrides))
+Use it in air-gapped networks, networks with private registry mirrors, or to pin a particular container version.
+Unless otherwise noted, versions other than the default are not supported. (see [below for nested schema](#nestedatt--spec--container_image_overrides))
-- `container_resource_overrides` (Attributes) The ContainerResourceOverrides allow for customization of the container resource limits and requests.Each container has default requests and limits for both cpu and memory resources.
-Only explicitly definedoverrides will be applied, otherwise the default values will be used.
-For example, if the cpu limit for thecontroller's beegfs container is the only resource with an override set, only the controller's beegfs containercpu limit setting will be overridden.
+- `container_resource_overrides` (Attributes) The ContainerResourceOverrides allow for customization of the container resource limits and requests.
+Each container has default requests and limits for both cpu and memory resources.
+Only explicitly defined overrides will be applied, otherwise the default values will be used.
+For example, if the cpu limit for the controller's beegfs container is the only resource with an override set, only the controller's beegfs container cpu limit setting will be overridden.
 Every other value will use the default setting.
-Storage resources are notused by the BeeGFS CSI driver.
+Storage resources are not used by the BeeGFS CSI driver.
 Any storage resource values configured will be ignored. (see [below for nested schema](#nestedatt--spec--container_resource_overrides))
 - `log_level` (Number) The logging level of deployed containers expressed as an integer from 0 (low detail) to 5 (high detail).
-0only logs errors.
+0 only logs errors.
 3 logs most RPC requests/responses and some detail about driver actions.
-5 logs all RPCrequests/responses, including redundant/frequently occurring ones.
+5 logs all RPC requests/responses, including redundant/frequently occurring ones.
 Empty defaults to level 3.
 - `node_affinity_controller_service` (Attributes) The controller service consists of a single Pod.
-It preferably runs on an infrastructure/master node, but therunning node must have the beegfs-utils and beegfs-client packages installed.
-E.g.'preferred: node-role.kubernetes.io/master Exists' and/or 'required: node.openshift.io/os_id NotIn rhcos'. (see [below for nested schema](#nestedatt--spec--node_affinity_controller_service))
+It preferably runs on an infrastructure/master node, but the running node must have the beegfs-utils and beegfs-client packages installed.
+E.g. 'preferred: node-role.kubernetes.io/master Exists' and/or 'required: node.openshift.io/os_id NotIn rhcos'. (see [below for nested schema](#nestedatt--spec--node_affinity_controller_service))
 - `node_affinity_node_service` (Attributes) The node service consists of one Pod running on each eligible node.
-It runs on every node expected to host aworkload that requires BeeGFS.
-Running nodes must have the beegfs-utils and beegfs-client packages installed.E.g. 'required: node.openshift.io/os_id NotIn rhcos'. (see [below for nested schema](#nestedatt--spec--node_affinity_node_service))
+It runs on every node expected to host a workload that requires BeeGFS.
+Running nodes must have the beegfs-utils and beegfs-client packages installed.
+E.g. 'required: node.openshift.io/os_id NotIn rhcos'. (see [below for nested schema](#nestedatt--spec--node_affinity_node_service))
-- `plugin_config` (Attributes) The top level configuration structure containing default configuration (applied to all file systems on all nodes),file system specific configuration, and node specific configuration.
-Fields from node and file system specificconfigurations override fields from the default configuration.
+- `plugin_config` (Attributes) The top level configuration structure containing default configuration (applied to all file systems on all nodes), file system specific configuration, and node specific configuration.
+Fields from node and file system specific configurations override fields from the default configuration.
 Often not required. (see [below for nested schema](#nestedatt--spec--plugin_config))

 <a id="nestedatt--spec--container_image_overrides"></a>
 ### Nested Schema for `spec.container_image_overrides`